Doctor Who spinoffs: Novelisations

 Not all Target novelisations faithfully followed the scripts.
 John Lucarotti's The Massacre (1987) completely changed the plot of the source serial, The Massacre of St Bartholomew's Eve.
 Some guide books (notably 1999's A Critical Guide to Doctor Who on Television by Kenneth Muir) describe the plot of the novel rather than the original serial due to the fact the original serial is one of the many that were lost.
 Also, when Target launched the novelisation line, there was no inkling that ultimately more than 150 of the show's storylines would be adapted; as a result, there are numerous continuity gaps between early Target books and the scripts and/or later published novelisations; one example is Doctor Who and the Doomsday Weapon (based upon Colony in Space) which as written depicts Jo Grant's first adventure with the Doctor, even though the television series introduced her several serials earlier in Terror of the Autons (which was novelised at a later date and ignored the discrepancy).
 Authors sometimes added epilogues to their novelisations which were at odds with other material: The Curse of Fenric by Ian Briggs suggested a fate for Ace that differed from later original novels, and Philip Martin's adaptation of the Mindwarp segment of The Trial of a Time Lord included an ending that completely contradicted the scripted ending of the televised serial.

+A one-time return to serial novelisations occurred in 2004 when BBC Books novelised the made-for-Internet adventure, Scream of the Shalka.

 After Virgin began its New Adventures and Missing Adventures line of original novels in 1991, it also published several additional novelisations both on their own and under the Missing Adventures label.
-These were two Dalek stories from the Troughton era, The Power of the Daleks and The Evil of the Daleks, which—along with another radio novelisation The Paradise of Death—are considered to be the last of the Target run.
+These were two Dalek stories from the Troughton era, The Power of the Daleks and The Evil of the Daleks, along with another radio novelisation The Paradise of Death.

-Later novelisations tended to be included as part of the original novel series from Virgin.
-The Ghosts of N-Space, a second radio serial featuring Jon Pertwee produced in the mid-1990s was novelised, as were several non BBC spinoff video productions such as Shakedown (as one section of a larger original novel) and Downtime, adding an air of official sanction to them.
+The Ghosts of N-Space, a second radio serial featuring Jon Pertwee produced in the mid-1990s was novelised by Virgin, as were several non BBC spinoff video productions such as Shakedown (as one section of a larger original novel) and Downtime, adding an air of official sanction to them.

-In 1996, BBC Books published a novelisation of the Doctor Who television movie.
-A one-time return to serial novelisations occurred in 2004 when BBC Books novelised the made-for-Internet adventure, Scream of the Shalka.